 When Suárez was awarded the European Golden Boot, Steven Gerrard described him as “magical” – it’s one of the most appropriate adjectives to apply to watching him play football.
 For Liverpool fans, every time he picked up the ball their heart would stop in anticipation at what he was going to do, expecting something of the highest quality.

-A Suárez performance that always sticks in my mind, and one that is up there with the greatest individual performances that Anfield has ever seen, is the 5-1 demolition of in December 2013.
+A Suárez performance that always sticks in my mind, and one that is up there with the greatest individual performances that Anfield has ever seen, is the 5-1 demolition of Norwich in December 2013.
 In that game Suárez scored four goals, including a looping volley from 40 yards out and a half-volley from the edge of the area that were both the kinds of goals players only score one of in their careers.
 Suárez scored two in one half of football.
 He was in such good form that night that when he stepped up to take a free-kick in the second half, there was already a celebratory atmosphere in Anfield because everyone knew that the ball was going to end up in the back of the net.

 For him, he makes the extraordinary look normal and in all my time watching Liverpool, I have never seen a player in a red shirt with such invention, craft and flair.
 The fact that he blends it with an unmatched work rate only adds to the joy you get from watching him play.
 In terms of his playing style, Suárez is a walking contradiction, representative of football in its rawest state as it’s played on the street, as well as being capable of doing things with the ball that the most cultured of players couldn’t even imagine.
 When he is on form and the two are working in complete harmony, it feels like you are watching the beautiful game in its purest form.

 It isn’t just his football ability that ensures people still defend the former Ajax star at all costs.
-Despite the fact that he’s behaved in deplorable ways, by all accounts off it he is a placid, humble family man and, though it may be naïve, but when he says that he does have regrets for his actions, I genuinely do believe him as his public and private personas seem to be polar opposites.
+Despite the fact that he’s behaved in deplorable ways, off it he is a placid, humble family man and, though it may be naïve, but when he says that he does have regrets for his actions, I genuinely do believe him as his public and private personas seem to be polar opposites.

 After biting Branislav Ivanović, receiving an eight-game ban and declaring how he wanted to leave Liverpool for Arsenal, it seemed as though Suárez might have destroyed his own reputation with Liverpool fans.
-However he returned and there was a genuine attempt on his behalf to curb out the unethical side of his game.
+However, he returned and there was a genuine attempt on his behalf to curb out the unethical side of his game.

 Liverpool hired psychiatrist Dr Steve Peters to work with the club and help Suárez deal with his anger issues; last season there seemed to be a conscious effort on his behalf to stop diving and play the game in a more honest way.
 Suárez miraculously managed to turn around this public opinion with a spectacular season, winning the PFA and FWA player of the year awards.
 The general consensus was that he had genuinely changed but as Nick Lowe warns in another verse of The Beast in Me: